geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 But A minus A is something else.
 It's not about you having different range.
 But it's like the same thing.
 So if you have A that's a range from 0 to 5, and you have b that's a range from 0 to 5, then A minus B obviously shouldn't cancel out.
 Yeah.
 But A minus A should cancel out?
 Well, A minus A can cancel out.

 ##### **Geohot** [[00:47:08](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2828)]
-But you can have a bunch of...
-All right, you got to...
+But you can have a bunch of..
+All right, you got to..
 Your microphone is actually real bad, dude.

 ##### **Geohot** [[00:47:17](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2837)]
 Okay, anyway.
 Okay.
 Yeah.

 ##### **Geohot** [[00:47:24](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2844)]
 So sure, if you just have A minus A, that should cancel out.
-But sometimes you can have like...
-Say you have like A plus 3 minus A. I mean...
+But sometimes you can have like..
+Say you have like A plus 3 minus A. I mean..

 ##### **Chenyu** [[00:47:37](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2857)]
 That's a different problem.
 That's like an ad group of ad that can cancel each other.
 Yeah.
 I mean, yeah.
-One way to decide...
+One way to decide..
 Changing the vmin and vmax won't solve the case for A plus 3 minus A should be 3.
 Yeah.

 ##### **Geohot** [[00:47:54](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2874)]
 Why wouldn't changing vmin and vmax solve that?
 How?
 It's not a min-max problem.